Lawrence's girdled lizard

 Lawrence's girdled lizard (Namazonurus lawrenci) is a species of lizard in the family Cordylidae.
 The species is endemic to South Africa.

 Etymology

 The specific name, lawrenci, is in honor of South African entomologist Reginald Frederick Lawrence.

+Description

+N. lawrencei is small, thin, and flat for its genus.
+Dorsally, it is dark brown.
+Ventrally, it is brownish gray to whitish.
+Adults usually have a snout-to-vent length (SVL) of 6.5–7.0 cm.

+Geographic range

+N. lawrenci is found in the Richtersveld in the province of Northern Cape, South Africa.

+Habitat

+The preferred natural habitats of N. lawrenci are rocky areas and shrubland, at altitudes of 250–1,375 m.